 Mary was called by God to perform a unique mission.
-On the surface she did the logical thing and seemed to make the obvious choice; So why Doesn’t Everybody Do it?
+On the surface she did the logical thing and seemed to make the obvious choice; So, a great question is, why Doesn’t Everybody Do it?

 The last woman mentioned in Matthew’s genealogy is the most obvious one: “and Mary was the mother of Jesus who is called the Messiah.”
 (Matthew 1:16, NIV).
 Mary lived a remarkable life, and was certainly a remarkable young woman.
-With all of the legend and adulation that has grown up around her, all of the Da Vinci code supposition and mystery, she is surely the most revered woman in history.
-From our vantage point, there is not all that much in the Bible to go on in terms of getting to know her, but she seems to be a fairly normal, if somewhat more devout girl of her times.
+A ton of legend and adulation has grown up around her.
+With all of the Da Vinci code supposition and mystery, Mary stands as possibly the most revered woman in history.
+Based on a literal Gospel vantage point, there is not all that much material in the Bible about her.
+We can read the Gospels to get to know her, but she seems to be a fairly normal, if somewhat more devout girl of her times.

 She was chosen for a mission that rearranged her life in the most uncomfortable ways possible—pregnant and possibly disgraced on the cusp of her nuptials, targeted by gossips and disapproving eyes, forced to go live with her cousin in the hill country…

 Not everything was easy and glorious for Mary.
 Even years later, the Pharisees, arguing with Jesus about his paternity, sneered, “WE are not illegitimate children!”
-(John 8:41), so Mary’s predicament in being pregnant outside of marriage was obviously public knowledge, and the story followed Jesus into adulthood.
+(John 8:41).
+Apparently, Mary’s predicament of being pregnant outside of marriage was public knowledge, and the story followed Jesus into adulthood.

 It may be hard to see from this side of history, on this side of the veneration and adulation of Mary, but at one time she was a simple village girl from Nazareth who was visited by a messenger who had a word from God.
-She was fearful and a bit skeptical (you can read about it in Luke 1), but after weighing her options and resolving her questions, said to Gabriel: “I am the Lord’s servant.
+She responded fearfully and a bit skeptically (you can read about it in Luke 1), but after weighing her options and resolving her questions, said to Gabriel: “I am the Lord’s servant.
 May your word to me be fulfilled.”
 (Luke 1:38)

 It strikes me that this answer probably contains pretty good clues about attitude for all of us when life throws us a curve ball.
 First, remember who God is and who we are.
 Mary calls herself “the Lord’s servant”, meaning that when she calls God, “Lord”, she means it.
 He is above her, and she is willing and ready to put him first, even in some crazy circumstances.
-I’d see this as a good attitude for us to have when life gives us unexpected difficulties.
+If you think about it, this is a good attitude for us to have when life gives us unexpected difficulties.

 Second, she is obedient to God.
 No protest, no argument.
-A puzzled question about logistics, but that’s it.
+She asked a puzzled question about logistics, but that’s it.
 Mark Lowry sang and shared in our worship service, and humorously suggested that Mary might have asked Gabriel, “Do you think you might stop by my parents’ room on the way out and maybe let them know?”

 Christmas is a happy time, so full of joy and giving!